basierend auf Bewertungen

 The immune system from a Western perspective

-Our bodies are constantly exposed to various bacteria, fungi, viruses and parasites.
-We owe the fact that we don't constantly get sick to our immune system, which fights the invaders with the help of lymphocytes (white blood cells that originate in the bone marrow) and antibodies.
-Other vital organs that support the immune system include the spleen, thymus, tonsils, bone marrow, and a network of capillaries and lymphatic vessels.
+Our body is constantly exposed to various bacteria, fungi, viruses and parasites.
+The fact that we do not constantly fall ill is thanks to our immune system, which fights the invaders with the help of lymphocytes (white blood cells that originate in the bone marrow) and antibodies.
+Other vital organs that support the immune system are the spleen, thymus gland, tonsils, bone marrow and a network of capillaries and lymph vessels.

-In Western immunology, a distinction is made between an innate, unspecific and an acquired, specific (adaptive) immune system.
-The innate immune system, which is found in almost all living beings, produces a non-specific reaction and has no immunological memory.
-The adaptive immune system, on the other hand, which has so far only been found in vertebrates with jaws, is characterized by a) specificity and b) memory.
-The former refers to the adaptability of the immune system in that it is able to recognize special structures of the invaders and to form suitable antibodies against these antigens.
-The latter means that the immune system “remembers” pathogens that have once invaded and can activate the antibodies specifically formed for them more quickly if there is a renewed infection with the same microorganism.
+In Western immunology, a distinction is made between an innate-nonspecific and an acquired-specific (adaptive) immune system.
+The innate immune system, which is found in almost all living things, causes a nonspecific reaction and has no immunological memory.
+The adaptive immune system, on the other hand, which to date has only been found in vertebrates with jaws, is characterized by a) specificity and b) memory.
+The former refers to the adaptability of the immune system in that it is able to recognize special structures of the invaders and to form appropriate antibodies against these antigens.
+The latter means that the immune system "remembers" pathogens that have penetrated once and can activate the antibodies specifically formed for them more quickly if there is a re-infection with the same microorganism.

 Immunity can be acquired either through infection or through vaccination against a specific disease.

-In Ayurveda, numerous measures to increase immune strength were described in detail over 2000 years ago.
-The core goal of Ayurveda is longevity (“Ayus”), with the best possible physical and mental health.
-To achieve this goal, humans need strength (“Bala”) and a healthy essence (“Ojas”), as the finest product of a perfect metabolism, in order to overcome or treat diseases resist.
-Both Bala and Ojas are, on the one hand, constitutionally innate and, on the other hand, individually acquired and therefore influenceable.
+In Ayurveda, numerous measures to increase the immune system were described in detail over 2000 years ago.
+The core goal of Ayurveda is longevity (“Ayus“), with the best possible physical and mental health.
+To achieve this goal, man needs strength (“Bala“) and a healthy essence (“Ojas"), as the finest product of a perfect metabolism, to overcome or resist diseases.
+Both Bala and Ojas are on the one hand constitutionally innate and on the other hand individually acquired and thus can be influenced.
 And this is exactly where Ayurvedic prevention and healing concepts come into play.

-Constitutionally, Bala and Ojas are linked to healthy Kapha, so people dominated by Kapha dosha have the strongest immune systems.
-Pitta types, on the other hand, are prone to skin infections or allergies as well as inflammatory processes.
-When Vata is dominant, the immune system is weakest.
-In order to understand the immune system in Ayurvedic terms, we have to think holistically.
-His condition reflects the balance of body, senses and mind, which influence each other.
-Ayurvedic immunology therefore always works multimodally using all therapeutic methods.
-The Ayurvedic therapies to strengthen the immune system can be divided into soothing and cleansing measures.
-Relieving measures include taking nutritional supplements, optimizing diet and lifestyle.
-When it comes to cleansing therapies, a distinction is made between internal and external cleansing.
+Constitutionally, Bala and Ojas are connected to healthy Kapha, so that people in whom the Kapha dosha dominates have the strongest immune system.
+Pitta types, on the other hand, tend to have infections or allergies of the skin as well as inflammatory processes.
+With Vata dosha dominance, the immune system is at its weakest.
+To understand the immune system from an Ayurvedic perspective, we must think holistically.
+Its condition reflects the balance of body, senses and mind, which influence each other.
+Ayurvedic immunology therefore always works multimodally, using all therapeutic methods.
+Ayurvedic therapies to strengthen the immune system can be divided into soothing and cleansing measures.
+Soothing measures include taking nutritional supplements, optimizing diet and lifestyle.
+In cleansing therapies, a further distinction is made between internal and external cleansing.

-Nutrition: fresh and easily digestible food builds body tissue, promotes bala (strength) and leads to the formation of immune-boosting ojas (essence of a healthy metabolism).
-Ayurvedic meals are predominantly warm and freshly prepared.
-Raw food should only be consumed in the midday hours, as that is when the digestive fire Agni is strongest.
+Nutrition: fresh and easily digestible food builds up body tissue, promotes Bala (strength) and leads to the formation of immune-boosting Ojas (essence of a healthy metabolism).
+Ayurvedic meals are mainly warm and freshly prepared.
+Raw food should only be consumed at midday, as this is when the digestive fire Agni is at its strongest.
 The interval between meals should be 4-8 hours and snacks should be avoided.

-Lifestyle: Deciding is v.a a healthy sleep, which should be between 6 and 8 hours; According to Ayurveda, more sleep increases Kapha, less Vata Dosha - both of which can result in a weakening of the immune system.
-After getting up, the Ayurvedic morning routine includes drinking hot water (to stimulate the digestive fire Agni), removing coating from the tongue with a tongue scraper and rinsing the mouth with oil (usually with sesame oil).
-Breathing deeply and consciously through the nose is also very important; There are various breathing techniques here such as: alternate breathing or Ujjayi breathing, which are said to reduce stress and strengthen the immune system.
+lifestyle: Deciding is especiallyhealthy sleep, which should be between 6 and 8 hours; according to Ayurvedic understanding, more sleep increases Kapha, less sleep increases Vata dosha - both can result in a weakening of the immune system.
+After getting up, the Ayurvedic morning routine includes drinking hot water (to stimulate the digestive fire Agni), removing tongue coating with a tongue scraper and rinsing your mouth with oil (usually with sesame oil).
+Deep and conscious breathing through the nose is also very important; there are various breathing techniques such as alternate nostril breathing or Ujjayi breathing, which are said to reduce stress and strengthen the immune system.
 Regular exercise is also important in Ayurveda.
-How intense this should be depends not least on the respective dosha: while Kapha types should regularly do intensive exercise, those with Pitta dominance prefer quieter activities such as walking or cycling.
+How intensive this should be depends not least on the respective dosha: while Kapha types should regularly do intensive sport, those with Pitta dominance prefer quieter activities such as walking or cycling.

-External cleaning and care: This mainly involves:a to prevent pathogens from entering the organism through the skin, respiratory tract and gastrointestinal tract.
-The skin and mucous membranes should always be well supplied with blood and moisturized to ensure adequate resistance.
-This happens in Ayurveda v.a through oil massages.
-But moist heat (Svedana) also has an immune-strengthening effect in Ayurveda.
+External cleaning and care: This is primarily about preventing pathogens from penetrating the organism through the skin, respiratory tract and gastrointestinal tract.
+The skin and mucous membranes should always be well supplied with blood and moisturized to ensure adequate defense.
+In Ayurveda, this is done primarily through oil massages.
+But moist heat (Svedana) also has an immune-boosting effect in Ayurveda.

-In addition to diet, sleep and exercise also play an important role in strong Qi.
-According to the TCM organ clock, you should go to bed between 9 p.m. and 11 p.m.
+In addition to nutrition, sleep and exercise an important role for a strong Qi.
+According to the TCM organ clock, you should go to bed between 9 and 11 p.m.
 Meditative forms of movement such as Qi Gong as well as acupuncture, acupressure, moxibustion and cupping help to dissolve energy blockages.

 Important nutrients that can help strengthen our immune system

-Zinc contributes to the normal function of the immune system.
+zinc contributes to the normal functioning of the immune system.
 According to the National Consumption Study (NVS II) for Germany, the average intake of zinc is 8 mg per day for women and 11 mg per day for men.
-The German Nutrition Society recommends that women consume 7-10 mg of zinc per day and men 11-16 mg of zinc per day (depending on how rich the diet is in phytates).
-In many cases, especially men, there is an undersupply of zinc.
-For better bioavailability of zinc, Ayurveda recommends taking it together with Amla (Amalaki), but this has not been scientifically proven.
+The German Nutrition Society recommends that women should consume 7-10 mg and men 11-16 mg of zinc per day (depending on how rich the diet is in phytates).
+Men in particular are therefore often deficient in zinc.
+To improve the bioavailability of zinc, Ayurveda recommends taking it with Amla (Amalaki), although this has not been scientifically proven.

-Vitamin D and Vitamin C contribute to the normal function of the immune system.
+vitamin D and vitamin C contribute to the normal functioning of the immune system.

-Rosehips are known for their high vitamin C content and even contain more of it than lemon or sea buckthorn.
-Depending on the type of rose and degree of ripeness, the rose hip can contain up to 5000 mg of vitamin C per 100 g.
-Hildegard von Bingen already relied on rosehip tea to strengthen the immune system and prevent colds.
+rose hips are known for their high vitamin C content and contain even more of it than lemon or sea buckthorn.
+Depending on the type of rose and its degree of ripeness, rose hips can contain up to 5000 mg of vitamin C per 100 g.
+Hildegard von Bingen already relied on rose hip tea to strengthen the immune system and prevent colds.

-Amla is the “royal fruit” in Ayurveda, an essential component of Triphala and balances all three doshas, especially.a but the pitta dosha.
-The tannoids contained in Amla are said to have a vitamin C-like effect on the immune system by accumulating in the leukocytes and activating T cells.
-Amla also has a very high concentration of antioxidants, e.g. contains amla approx. 30 times more polyphenols than red wine.
-This is also confirmed by the detection of a very high ORAC (Oxygen Radical Absorbance Capacity) value for certain Amla powders (cf. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2841576/ ).
+Amla is the "king fruit" in Ayurveda, an essential component of Triphala and balances all three doshas, but especially the Pitta dosha.
+The tannoids contained in Amla are said to have a vitamin C-like effect on the immune system, accumulating in leukocytes and activating T cells.
+Amla also has a very high concentration of antioxidants, for example, Amla contains around 30 times more polyphenols than red wine.
+This is also confirmed by the detection of a very high ORAC (Oxygen Radical Absorbance Capacity) value in certain Amla powders (cf. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2841576/ ).

 ABM is an almond mushroom (Agaricus blazei) that has very high concentrations of long-chain polysaccharides, especially beta-glucans.
-Beta-glucans can support both the innate and the adaptive immune system, for example by: increase phagocytosis as an important component of the cellular immune system and stimulate the production of cytokines that regulate the growth and differentiation of cells (cf. https://pubmed.ncbi.nlm.nih.gov/24774968/ ).
-The almond mushroom has even higher concentrations of beta-glucans than reishi or shiitake.
+Beta-glucans can support both the innate and the acquired, adaptive immune system, for example by increasing phagocytosis as an important component of the cellular immune system and by stimulating the production of cytokines that regulate the growth and differentiation of cells (cf. https://pubmed.ncbi.nlm.nih.gov/24774968/ ).
+The almond mushroom has even higher concentrations of beta-glucans than Reishi or Shiitake.

 your shopping basket